btozer/gmg/README.md

 Getting started
 ---------------

-It is recommended you run the two test cases when first launching the software to check the potential field algorithms are running correctly.
+It is recommended you run the two test cases when first launching the software to check everything is running correctly.
 Details can be found in the documentation.
 This can be accessed from within the software under:

     Help -> Documentation